 Export PDF Favorites Scan Get Citation

-Objective To analyze the influencing factors of delirium after endovascular aortic repair (EAR) and to provide evidence for clinical nursing and prevention of this disease.
-Methods Patients who underwent EAR at Fuwai Hospital, Chinese Academy of Medical Sciences from 2018 to 2019 were selected and assessed for postoperative delirium by Nursing Delirium Screening Scale (Nu-DESC).
-Nu-DESC score≥3 was divided into a delirium group (a case group), the non-delirium patients with the same operation and adjacent operation sequence were selected, and the ratio of 1∶4 was included in a non-delirium group (a control group).
-The clinical data between the two groups were compared by univariate analysis, and the significant risk factors in the univariate analysis were analyzed by multivariate logistic regression to determine the influencing factors of postoperative delirium.
-And stratified analysis was conducted based on thoracic endovascular aortic repair (TEVAR) and abdominal aortic repair (EVAR).
-Results A total of 213 patients were included in this study, including 46 patients in the case group and 167 patients in the control group.
-The mean age was 60.3±12.0 years, and 183 (85.9%) patients were male.
-Univariate analysis showed that emergency admission, preoperative neutrophil percentage, operation duration, intubation duration, and ICU duration may be associated with postoperative delirium.
-Multivariate analysis showed that the longer the duration of surgery and intubation, the more likely the patient was to develop delirium.
-In stratified analyses, the results were consistent with the general population in the TEVAR group, while no significant difference was found in the EVAR group.
-Conclusion The longer the operation time and tracheal intubation time are, the more prone to delirium patients undergoing TEVAR surgery are.
-While EVAR patients have no significant difference.
+Objective To analyze the influencing factors of delirium after endovascular aortic repair, and to provide a basis for clinical nursing and prevention of this condition.
+Methods Patients who underwent endovascular aortic repair at Fuwai Hospital, Chinese Academy of Medical Sciences from 2018 to 2019 were selected.
+The Chinese version of the Nursing Delirium Screening Scale (Nu-DESC) was used to assess whether postoperative delirium occurred.
+Patients with a Nu-DESC score ≥ 3 were assigned to the delirium group.
+Non-delirium patients who had the same surgeon and adjacent surgical order were selected at a 1 : 4 ratio to form the non-delirium group.
+Univariate analysis was performed on the clinical data of the two groups.
+Factors with P<0.1 in the univariate analysis and those considered clinically significant were included in a multivariate logistic regression analysis to identify the influencing factors of postoperative delirium.
+Stratified analysis was conducted based on thoracic endovascular aortic repair (TEVAR) and endovascular abdominal aortic repair (EVAR).
+Results A total of 213 patients were included, comprising 46 in the delirium group and 167 in the non-delirium group.
+The overall mean age was (60.3±12.0) years, and 183 (85.9%) were male.
+Univariate analysis showed that emergency admission, preoperative neutrophil percentage, lymphocyte percentage, operative duration, intubation time, and ICU stay might be associated with postoperative delirium.
+Multivariate analysis revealed that longer operative and intubation times were associated with a higher likelihood of delirium.
+In the stratified analysis, the results for the TEVAR group were consistent with the overall findings, whereas no significant differences were observed in the EVAR group.
+Conclusion Longer operative and intubation times are associated with a higher risk of delirium in patients undergoing TEVAR, while no significant association was found in patients undergoing EVAR.